profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 **The path from less visible institutions:**

 Many successful researchers came from schools without famous names.
 What distinguished them was exceptional research work as undergraduates, strong mentorship relationships that produced detailed recommendation letters, clear evidence of research potential through their work and thinking, and strategic applications that found the right fit.

+**If you're at a smaller institution without extensive research infrastructure:** Focus on what you do have access to.
+Independent studies with faculty, summer REU programs, well-scoped independent projects that demonstrate deep thinking, or research assistant positions at nearby institutions.
+The key is showing you can think deeply about problems and work independently, regardless of the setting.

 **Don't let institutional prestige discourage you.** Focus on doing meaningful research and building strong relationships with mentors who can advocate for your potential.